Th3w33knd/reVCDOS/README.md

 Running in browser via WebAssembly.

 You can check which files I made changes in commit section.
+Only for *educational* purpose only

 ## History & Restoration